sree-raghuma/Linear-Regression---Bike-Sharing/README.md

 # Linear-Regression---Bike-Sharing
-Multiple Linear regression model for the prediction of demand for shared bikes.
+Linear Regression Model to predict the demand for shared bikes.
+With the increasing popularity of bike-sharing programs, accurately forecasting demand is crucial for optimizing bike distribution and ensuring a smooth experience for users.